International Student Services Online

 CURRENT F-1 VISA STUDENT

 If you have any questions about your status or your academic goals, please stop by the International Student Services (ISS) Office located on the second floor of the Student Services Building (Room# 48271).
 Our trained staff is here to assist you with your specific needs.
-Come in for answers to general questions about your status or schedule an appointment a counselor to discuss your educational plan.
+Come in for answers to general questions about your status or schedule an appointment with a counselor to discuss your educational plan.

 As an F-1 student admitted to the United States you must meet certain obligations set by the United States Citizenship and Immigration Services.
 The general obligations are as follows: